AqwamCreates/DataPredict/docs/Roadmap.md

 * Incremental DBSCAN

   * It is an online version of DBSCAN that allows it to construct clusters from individual datapoints.

+* Double Version Of Tabular Reinforcement Learning.

+  * This includes:

+    * TabularDoubleQLearningV1

+    * TabularDoubleQLearningV2

+    * TabularClippedDoubleQLearning

+    * TabularDoubleStateActionRewardStateActionV1

+    * TabularDoubleStateActionRewardStateActionV2

+    * TabularDoubleExpectedStateActionRewardStateActionV1

+    * TabularDoubleExpectedStateActionRewardStateActionV2

+  * My head doesn't want to let this go.

 ## Nice-To-Have